 The minimum target each year is to read 12 books and pass 12 quizzes (4 per term).

 Reading books for AR is as important as any other kind of homework, and students may face detention if they don’t do it.
-However, they’re also rewarded with EPRAISE stickers in termly assemblies for reaching certain levels:
+However, they’re also rewarded with EPRAISE stickers for reaching certain levels.

 The Learning Resource Centre